vishalsai0234/sudoku-game-with-sudoku-solver/README.md

 - **Graphics**: pygame library for GUI
 - **Algorithm**: Backtracking algorithm for Sudoku solver

+## Installation

+- Ensure you have Python installed on your system & pygame library in it.
+- Clone this repository to your local machine.
+- Navigate to the directory containing the files.

 ## Usage

 1. **Run the Game**:
-    - Execute the main script to start the game:
+    - Execute the GUI script to start the game:
     ```bash
-    python main.py
+    python GUI.py
     ```

 2. **Game Instructions**: